jp6rt/MRAID-Typescript/README.md

-Reference ts files for TS implementation of /MRAIDSDK_Browser_Emulator
+Creating a TS version of /MRAIDSDK_Browser_Emulator